Range Life (song): Music and lyrics

+Reception and legacy

 The single was not commercially released in the United States.
 It was issued by the band's UK label at the time, Big Cat Records.
 Both B-sides are outtakes from the Crooked Rain, Crooked Rain sessions and are included on the 2004 deluxe reissue of that album.
 This song was one of many to be included in the group's greatest hits album Quarantine the Past: The Best of Pavement.